orevaisaiah/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7-everybody: This script is used to add execution permission to the owner, the group owner and the other users, to the file hello.
 8-James_Bond: This script is used to set set the permission to the file hello as Owner: no permission at all, Group: no permission at all and Other users: all the permissions.
 9-John_Doe: This file is used to set the mode of the file hello to -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello
+10-mirror_permissions: This script is used to set the mode of the file hello the same as olleh’s mode.